Humbly Homemade

 Types of Kimchi

-There are more kimchi recipes than you could ever dream of in Korean culture!
+When I visited Korea with my grandma, I saw more varieties of kimchi than I ever could have dreamed of!
 Many kimchi jars you'll find on major grocery store shelves are made with napa cabbage or radishes along with tons of garlic, salt to preserve it, and gochugaru (Korean dried chili peppers) to give it a red color and heat.
-And my Grandma often makes this spicy style too.
+And my Grandma often makes this spicy style too, but it's nice to have this mild kimchi on hand.

 In fact, it was only about a hundred years ago that kimchi started getting chili added to it, according to Joanne Molinaro in her book The Korean Vegan.
 Before that, kimchi was vibrantly green, just like my Grandma's simple kimchi.

-Grandma's Simple Kimchi
+Grandma's Mild Kimchi

 Carissa Erzen